 We got 4x4s through the red-stained desert to a certain point, and then we hiked, so it was a lot quieter.
 Fadi told us to keep our heads down at one bit.
 Then, under his instruction, we turned to see The Monastery standing in front of us.
 I have photos of myself in front of it and there’s hardly a person in sight.

-I didn’t realise the extent of the size of Petra until I was there
+I didn’t realize the extent of the size of Petra until I was there

 In all, we walked about 15kms within the huge sandstone walls, going in at 9.30am and not leaving until after dusk.
 By the time we got to The Treasury, it was so quiet.